top of page

 Craigie Bushland and Quenda Reserve

 This piece of bush behind the Craigie Leisure Centre is full of surprises.
-Easy access is by walking behind the leisure centre and through one of the gates into the Reserve. (recommended access point for wheelchairs, prams or bikes).
+Easy access is by walking behind the leisure centre and through one of the gates into the Reserve (recommended access point for wheelchairs, prams or bikes).
 We entered off Addingham Court in Craigie - a cul de sac with a few parking spots at the top from which you can access the bush.
 The advantage of coming in this way is that you are at the top of the ridge that encircles the reserve and you have spectacular views over the bush below you.
 Access is via a staircase built courtesy of the Water Corporation which owns this land.
 Another access point is via Unicorn Place in Craigie.
 Park in the cul de sac and head south (turn right) on the limestone path behind the houses and the stairs are about 7 houses along the path.
 These "Craigie Steps" are often used as a local Jacob's Ladder.
 Once up was enough for me!
+The shorter Unicorn Place stairs numbered 116 - we didn't count the longer staircase at Addingham Court.

-Initially we followed a limestone path and turned left once we hit the quenda fence.
+Trails head east and south from the base of the steps alongside the quenda fence but we entered the double gates within the fence.
 The fence is purpose built so that foxes are unable to dig their way in and has a loose piece of wire at the top which prevent cats from climbing over the top (cats prefer something solid under their paws!)
 Whilst the fence is a bit of any eyesore when you understand it's purpose you can appreciate that it is much better than an electric fence.
 The Quenda Reserve initially had 40 quendas rehabilitated there but the population now stands at 120.
 Murdoch University is conducting a study of the animals to learn more about them and how they assist the environment.
 It seems that where they dig there is less leaf litter which reduces the fire load.

-Following along the fence on the limestone path walkers are able to bring their dogs however dogs are not permitted within the Quenda Reserve, When we arrived at the second staircase we also arrived at the western access gate into the reserve.
+Inside the fence we followed a narrow trail alongside the fence to the gate below the Unicorn Place steps however you can stay outside the fence and follow a paved path if you prefer.
+Walkers are able to bring their dogs along the paved path however dogs are not permitted within the Quenda Reserve, When we arrived at the second staircase we also arrived at the western access gate into the reserve.
 The reserve contains about 6km of pathways which wind through the bush.
 Some are limestone, others are paved allowing universal access.

 At the time we visited the bush was dry but green.
-There are some magnificent marri and tuart trees through out the reserve.
+There are some magnificent marri and tuart trees through out the reserve alongside banksias which exude character.
 There are also plenty of grass trees which the quendas hide under during the day only emerging late in the afternoon and evening to dig for truffles and fungi under the ground.
 You can clearly see the marks from their digging.

 Apparently the eastern part of the bush has orchids in late September/October so a return visit is planned - perhaps later in the day so we might catch sight of a quenda.